 5. Gone Girl– Fincher channels his inner De Palma by taking this trashy pulp material and making it an artful black comedy about a decaying marriage and the artifice of identity.
 Enter nightmarish suburbia where the battle of genders and social barriers clash underneath a perfect idealized world.
 Reznor and Ross’ score is an electronic bleeding heart.
 We crawl into absurdity and pulpy violence until it all explodes with blood and guts covering images of American idealism.
 As all this happens the world is loling, taking pictures with their phones, and being duped by the media.
 Rosamund Pike creates a femme fatale that deserves a place in cinema’s bible.
 Ben Affleck is perfectly, perfectly, perfectly cast as the dim witted husband.
 At the end of the bloody, deceiving maze is what was right there the whole time in plain sight.
 Among Fincher’s best?
 Fuck yes.

-These next three are ALL among my top 100 favorite movies of all time.
+These next four are ALL among my top 150 favorite movies of all time.
 Each are odysseys concerned with time and the universe.
-All masterpieces whose imperfections make them better than more “perfect” movies.
-I wouldn’t be surprised if all 3 make best of the decade lists.
+I wouldn’t be surprised if all 4 pop up on best of the decade lists.

+1a.
 Inherent Vice – A stoned, shaggy, lovable cocktail of cinema.
-If I have to pick a favorite of these three, I’ll pick this.
 Since 2007, PTA has become the best director alive and this film feels like it was made specifically for me.
 I think it might be my favorite film since Mulholland Drive.
 Its plot jumps in an out of poetic farces and simply want us to have a good time while pondering the past.
 For the rest of my life I’ll watch this movie while eating pizza, drinking beer and reveling in the psychedelic mood of Doc’s folk tale.
 Joaquin Phoenix’s legendary stoner hero, Doc Sportello, wanders through a labyrinth of cinematic dimensions that are long gone.
 Like Shasta Fay, that era slipped away.
 Doc walks around in a paranoid haze looking for the secret keys and hidden doors of the era.
 It’s a funhouse maze in California that might as well be called Doc in Wonderland.
 Like Alice’s adventure, sadness protrudes the dense farces and lies at the bottom of the film like a reminder of time lost.
 Hidden beneath Inherent Vice‘s jokes, sun kissed California cities, hippies, and cops is a nation that’s unaware of the connections underneath that reveal something important was stolen from them by the powers beyond.
 Enter the labyrinth with Doc Sportello as he searches for hope in this folk tale odyssey of sweet melancholia.

 Comment with your favorite movies of the year!